EtienneAb3d/cAImanPG/README.md

 ## Description

 This is a Python application that simulates an interaction between a client (human) and a technical support system made up of multiple collaborative AI agents:
 - the client **Support** agent is dedicated to a polite communication using very easy to understand explanations.
 This agent is using the **Dispatcher** agent to analyze the client request and identify possible problems he encounters.
 For each problem or explicite question, the **Dispatcher** agent identifies a possible known Expert on the related subject, and sends a question to this Expert.
-The client **Support** agent then usses the Expert tips to build the final comprehensive answer for the client.
-If no known Expert is identified, it may build a short answer for its own.
+The client **Support** agent then uses the Expert tips to build the final comprehensive answer for the client.
+If no known Expert is identified, it may build a short answer by its own.
 It also extracts some informations like the client name.
-- the **Computer Expert** agent is analyzing the request from the first agent to identify a possible known question listed in a FAQ.
+- the **Computer Expert** agent is analyzing the request from the **Dispatcher** agent to identify a possible known question listed in a FAQ.
 If a known question is identified, it provides with the known procedure to solve the problem.
-- the **Cooking Expert** agent is analyzing the request from the first agent to suggest a recipe, may be a new created one, and suggest a wine with it.
+- the **Cooking Expert** agent is analyzing the request from the **Dispatcher** agent to suggest a recipe, may be a new created one, and suggest a wine with it.

 ## Install dependencies
 ```